comit-network/RFCs/RFC-001-BAM.md

 - Frame types should use all caps convention.
 For example, `REQUEST`.
 - Headers should use snake case convention.
 For example, `source_ledger`.
 - `REQUEST` types should use all caps convention as well.
 For example: `SWAP`.

+### Connection errors / failure cases

+The following section describes the behaviour in certain failure scenarios.

+#### Malformed response

+It can happen that a counterparty sends a malformed response or that the response is not deserializable due to some other cause.
+For requests, we can send back a response to inform the other party of the problem.
+However, we don't have responses for responses.
+In this case, implementations should treat this as a *temporary* failure by logging the incident and dropping the response.
+Implementations should be able to receive further messages on this connection.

 ## References